Date

 This is a non-negotiable.
 Any contractor working on your property must be able to provide proof of licensing and insurance.
 A state license shows they meet local requirements, while general liability insurance protects your property from damage.
 Workers’ compensation insurance is just as crucial, as it covers their employees if an accident happens on your property, protecting you from liability.
 Don’t just take their word for it; ask to see the documents.
 A legitimate residential roofing contractor will have them ready and will be happy to share them with you.
 If they hesitate or make excuses, walk away.

-How to Maintain Your Repaired Flat Roof
+How to Care for Your Newly Repaired Roof

 Once your flat roof is repaired, the work isn’t quite over.
 Think of it like a car; regular maintenance is the best way to protect your investment and avoid another major repair bill down the road.
 A little proactive care goes a long way in extending the life of your roof and giving you peace of mind.
 By staying on top of a few key tasks, you can catch small issues before they turn into costly headaches.
 Here’s how you can keep your newly repaired flat roof in top condition.